What does the Thrive Deal mean for me?

 Thrive wants to provide good services to our customers and sometimes we are asked to do things that we are not legally responsible for.
 This is an extra cost that prevents us from doing something else, so we are introducing charges where appropriate.

-We recognise that sometimes people would like some help and, in these instances Thrive will be able to offer a service at a charge.
+We recognise that there are times when customers would like some help and, in these instances Thrive will be able to offer a service at a charge.

 For a customer who has signed up after June 2018, this will be charged as additional rent.